apache/samza/docs/learn/documentation/0.7.0/jobs/job-runner.md

 The Config object is just a wrapper around Map<String, String>, with some nice helper methods.
 Out of the box, Samza ships with the PropertiesConfigFactory, but developers can implement any kind of ConfigFactory they wish.

 Once the JobRunner gets your configuration, it gives your configuration to the StreamJobFactory class defined by the "job.factory" property.
-Samza ships with two job factory implementations: LocalJobFactory and YarnJobFactory.
+Samza ships with three job factory implementations: ThreadJobFactory, ProcessJobFactory and YarnJobFactory.
 The StreamJobFactory's responsibility is to give the JobRunner a job that it can run.

 {% highlight java %}
 public interface StreamJob {